-The main use-case during the construction phase is progress follow-up, so not many people think about a pre-construction scan.
+The main use-case during construction is progress follow-up, so few people think about a pre-construction scan.
 However, it’s beneficial to perform a scan before on-site work happens.

 An accurate land survey can help in the design and planning phases of the project.
 The 3D model of the site generated through such a survey can be used in other tools like PVCase and RatedPower to design your site in a much more optimal way.
 A drone survey captures millions of points for the elevation model, whereas a manual survey typically only captures hundreds.
 Besides that, you can easily consider the shading effects of nearby vegetation, trees, or buildings.
 By including such a level of detail in the planning phase, yield can be increased by 8% while having better visibility of the project’s costs.
 Overall, that generates a more accurate proposal during the bidding phase, reducing risk and enabling lower margins.

 💡 Using an accurate drone survey for plant design can increase yield by 8%.

 Additionally, a pre-construction scan offers a lot of value from a warranty point of view.
 It provides clear proof of the state of the land before work starts.
 For example, a customer was sued once for allegedly destroying a part of a building on a neighboring property.
 The pre-construction scan clearly showed the building was already damaged before any work started, quickly refuting the claim.

 2. Link scan cycles with your use case